chuanconggao/extratools/docs/functions/tabletools.md

 Returns the transpose of table `data`, i.e., switch rows and columns.

+!!! tip
-- Useful to switch table `data` from row-based to column-based and backwards.
+    Useful to switch table `data` from row-based to column-based and backwards.

 ``` python
 list(transpose([